Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Mechanisms

-Finally, Figure \ref{fig_did_player_performance_results_post} also displays placebo estimates of the time ATTs for the ten days before the treatment.\footnote{\ Figure \ref{fig_did_player_performance_results_pre} in Appendix \ref{app_results} displays the remaining estimated placebo $ATT \left( t \right)$.} As explained above, these estimates are valuable for \open pre-testing" the credibility of the parallel trend assumption \parencite{callaway2021difference}.
+Figure \ref{fig_did_player_performance_results_post} further displays placebo estimates of the time ATTs for the ten days before the treatment.\footnote{\ Figure \ref{fig_did_player_performance_results_pre} in Supplementary Information \ref{app_figures_tables} displays the remaining estimated placebo $ATT ( t )$.} As explained above, these estimates are valuable for \open pre-testing" the credibility of the parallel trend assumption \parencite{callaway2021difference}.
 Notably, all placebo time ATTs in the pre-treatment periods are statistically insignificant, supporting the validity of the parallel trends assumption.